Peter Collins (racing driver): Early life and racing career

 Success did not come the team's way, and Collins left after the 1953 season.
 Not known for his technical knowledge, Collins was happy to have his mechanics set up his car, and he simply drove it with his consummate natural skill.
 This was evident in 1954, when Tony Vandervell signed Collins to drive the fearsome "Thinwall Special".
 The potent machine was a crowd pleaser at Formula Libre events.
-He was also amongst the first to handle the "Vanwall Special" on the world stage, but he only finished seventh in the Italian Grand Prix at Monza.
+He was also among the first to handle the "Vanwall Special" on the world stage, but he only finished seventh in the Italian Grand Prix at Monza.

-After being a constant thorn in BRM's side, he joined the team for the 1955 season.
+After being a constant thorn in BRM's side, Collins joined the team for the 1955 season.
 He raced a Maserati 250F belonging to team owner, Alfred Owen, winning the BRDC International Trophy and the London Trophy.
 These results led to a drive with the works Maserati in the Italian Grand Prix.

-Meanwhile, he had better success in sportscars.
-Throughout the first half of the 1950s, Collins was a stalwart performer for the Aston Martin team, scoring a sensational victory at the 1952 Goodwood Nine Hours race.
+Meanwhile, Collins had better success in sportscars.
+Throughout the first half of the 1950s, he was a stalwart performer for the Aston Martin team, scoring a sensational victory at the 1952 Goodwood Nine Hours race.
 The following year he took the Aston Martin DB3S he shared with Pat Griffith to victory in the RAC Tourist Trophy at Dundrod.
-Further successes included second places in an Aston Martin DB3S at Le Mans in 1955 and 1956 with Paul Frère and Moss respectively.
+Further successes included second place finishes in an Aston Martin DB3S at Le Mans in 1955 and 1956 with Paul Frère and Moss respectively.